TypeFox/oct-playground-demo/documentation/demo-scenario.md

 - Final: 10% (under 40% REGULAR cap) ✓
 ```

- - **Jan:** "Hmm, so regular customers only get tier bonuses, no base discount.
+ - **Dev:** "Hmm, so regular customers only get tier bonuses, no base discount.
 Is that really what marketing wants?"

- - **You:** "Yeah, it's intentional.
+ - **Sta:** "Yeah, it's intentional.
 It gives them an incentive to upgrade to loyalty.
 They can still save money on big orders, but loyalty members get more."

- - **Jan:** "Makes sense.
+ - **Dev:** "Makes sense.
 That's actually pretty smart."

 Value shown:
 - Cross-file navigation is synchronized automatically